WebOfTrustInfo/btcr-hackathon-2017/workflow.md

 ## About this doc

-This is my understanding of how BTCR works (with the P2PKH) based on brief discussions.
-I think I'm missing something because the sequencing questions listed below.
-Otherwise there are more subtleties to the DDO signing process I'm not aware of.
-These issues are listed at the end.
+This is my understanding of how BTCR works (with the P2PKH) based on brief discussions, and I am not sure this understanding is correct.
+My questions/issues are listed at the end.

 ## Creating a BTCR DID (P2PKH)